abdulrhmanalqassas/Coding-Standards-and-Best-Practices/index.md

 ### Use default parameters instead of short circuiting or conditionals

 Default parameters are often cleaner than short circuiting.
 Be aware that if you use them, your function will only provide default values for `undefined` arguments.
-Other "falsy" values such as `''`, `""`, `false`, `null`, `0`, and `NaN`, will not be replaced by a default value.
+Other “falsy” values such as `''`, `false`, `null`, `0`, and `NaN` will *not* be replaced by a default value.

 **Bad:**